mvolkmann/blog/src/dart.md

 | `Random`                          | provides methods that generate random `bool`, `int`, and `double` values |
 | `Rectangle<T extends num>`        | represents an immutable rectangle that is axis-aligned (not rotated)     |

-The Dart `math` package class defines the following constants.
+The Dart `math` package class defines the following constants:

 | Constant  | Description                          |
 | --------- | ------------------------------------ |